VictoriaMetrics/VictoriaMetrics/docs/keyConcepts.md

 - correlate behavior changes to other measurements;
 - observe or forecast trends;
 - trigger events (alerts) if the metric exceeds a threshold.

-Collecting and analyzing metrics provides advantages that are difficult to overestimate.

 ### Structure of a metric